nimbal/nimbalwear/README.md

 # Changes by version

+v0.21.7
+- bug fix: resolve error in collection report if no sync events

 v0.21.6
 - bug fix: resolve error in collection report when not all possible device locations collected